eigenraven/ballxworld/README.md

 ## Building on ArchLinux

 #### Dependencies
-Make sure to have the latest Rust (stable) and graphics drivers with Vulkan support installed and working first.
+Make sure to have the latest Rust (nightly) and graphics drivers with Vulkan support installed and working first.

 Other dependencies: